 - Vision or hearing loss

 - Wrongful death of a loved one

 It’s important that you seek emergency medical care after your motor vehicle crashes.
 You’ll want to ensure all of your injuries and your passenger injuries are diagnosed and documented as soon as possible.

 What Should I Do After a Car Accident in Fort Worth?

-The steps you take immediately after a car accident occurred can significantly impact your ability to recover compensation in a claim.
+The steps you take immediately after an auto accident occurred can significantly impact your ability to recover compensation in a claim.

-Here’s what you should do if you are involved in a collision in Fort Worth to protect yourself and your legal claims:
+Here’s what you should do if you are involved in a collision to protect yourself and your legal claims:

 - Gather evidence: If you are able, take photos and videos of the scene, like vehicular damage, and the position of the vehicles.
 You should also exchange information with involved parties and eyewitnesses if the police aren’t dispatched to the scene.